• Home

 Transitioning between classrooms and walking down the hall, can be a challenge for some of our students.
 And, most of our kiddos need LOTS of practice doing something in order to master the activity or expectations.
 That is why I came up with the idea of structured walks.

-Structured walks are set up so there is a clear purpose to activity and there is a defined end point.
+Structured walks are set up so there is a clear purpose to the activity and there is a defined endpoint.
 It is super simple to set up.

 Structured walks are very similar to scavenger hunts with the difference that you are leading the class on specific paths through the school.
 Students are not just walking around looking for hidden symbols.
-They are walking in a line with the class in a calm and quiet manner (which will come with time.)
+They are practicing the expectations of hallway behavior while looking for specific symbols.

-All that movement was often the start of some behavioral challenges.
-Students were fidgety, and often reluctant to sit in a chair.
 So, I would ALWAYS start the lesson with a song.
-If is was a math lesson, I used a math song.
-If is was a science lesson, I would find a science themed song.
-(Basically you can find anything on YouTube.)
+If it was a math lesson, I used a math song.
+If it was a science lesson, I would find a science-themed song.

 I would start the song as soon as everyone was at the table.
-This would give the students about 2 minutes to settle down, and gave me some time to gather up all my materials (and thoughts) for that lesson.
-I found music to be so calming and the students loved it.
+This would give the students about 2 minutes to settle down and give me some time to gather up all my materials (and thoughts) for that lesson.
+I found the music to be calming and very effective at getting students ready for the lesson.

 3. Creating an IEP calendar